-What is a Systems Analyst?
+What Is a Systems Analyst?

-• Solve real business challenges and streamline operations
+• solve real business challenges and streamline operations

-• Aligned with company goals
+• align with company goals

-• Adhere to industry standards
+• adhere to industry standards

 • Determining business needs and problem-solving.